Ángel Mortal Jr.

-Angel Mortal Jr. (Spanish: 'Deadly Angel'; born May 19, 1992) is a Mexican luchador enmascarado (or masked professional wrestler).
-He is working for Lucha Libre AAA Worldwide (AAA) under the ring name La Parka Negra (Spanish: 'The Black Reaper').
+Angel Mortal Jr. (Spanish: 'Deadly Angel'; born May 19, 1992) is a Mexican professional wrestler.
+He is working current for Lucha Libre AAA Worldwide (AAA) and WWE under the ring name La Parka Negra (Spanish for 'The Black Reaper').

 He made his debut for the promotion under the name Angel Mortal Jr. as one of the prospects of AAA's 2017 La Llave a la Gloria tournament.
-He worked in AAA under that name until late 2017, when he took over the gimmick of La Parka Negra, since the previous La Parka Negra was no longer under contract with AAA.
+He worked current in AAA under that name until late 2017, when he took over the masked gimmick of La Parka Negra, since the previous La Parka Negra was no longer under contract with AAA.
 On April 30, 2022, at Triplemanía XXX: Monterrey, Negra participated in a four-way match for the AAA World Mixed Tag Team Championship, subbing in for an injured Sammy Guevara.
 Despite this, Guevara was involved in the finish, which saw him and his partner Tay Conti win the championship.